Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 Awash with the success of the real estate development venture, Cherokee Village, Arkansas, John Cooper Sr. was scouting Northwest Arkansas with the idea of another vacation and retirement resort in mind.
 Having hunted and fished this beautiful area of the Ozarks, this area was a natural choice for John Cooper, Sr. It's said that when John Cooper stood on one of the ridges of the Ozark hills here in Bella Vista, his vision was as large Bella Vista is today!

 Far seeing, even before he signed on the dotted line to purchase the Bella Vista resort from E.L.
 Keith, the Cherokee Village Development Company began buying up farms and land north of the current village on both the east and west sides of highway 71.
-It's said that eventually they owned until an estimated 16,000 acres.
+It's said that didn't stop buying until they owned an estimated 16,000 acres.

 I think if they could see us today, the Rev. William and Mary Baker, F. W., C. C., C. A. (and his wife, Regina) Linebarger, E. L. and Ilda Keith and John.
 A. and Mildred B. Cooper couldn't help but be proud of being a part of such a dynamic and beautiful community as Bella Vista, Arkansas!